A Performance Portable Matrix Free Dense MTTKRP in GenTen: Background

 \subsubsection{SIMD arrays}

 Compile-time polymorphic SIMD arrays were introduced in \cite{genten} as an extension of Kokkos that allow for the allocation of small arrays as register arrays on GPUs or thread-private stack arrays on CPUs.
 We utilize these arrays to allow for a single vector-thread $p_y$ to calculate many (e.g., $4$) updates to the output matrix $\Gk$ per vector loop, increasing memory-bandwidth efficiency.
-We denote the SIMD vector size as $F$ and SIMD vectors as greek leters with the vector arrow, e.g., $\vec{\pi}, \vec{\varphi}$.
-SIMD vectors are in-effect for loops that the compiler is forced to unroll and vectorize.
+We denote the SIMD vector size as $F$ and SIMD vectors as Greek letters with the vector arrow, e.g., $\vec{\pi}, \vec{\varphi}$.
+SIMD vectors are in effect for loops that the compiler is forced to unroll and vectorize in registers.